darkpalacestudio/manuals/chameleon/manual/04_05_controls_chameleon.md

 <div class="image">
 ![](assets/details_keytracking.png)
 </div>
 Click to toggle Keytracking.
 When enabled, the frequency slider will snap to the frequency of the incoming midi data, including pitch-bend CC.
 <span class="spacer"/>

 #### Keytrack-Note offset <span class="txt-green">(1, 2, N, X)</span>
 <span class="txt-yellow">*(Located bottom left of the Display)*</span>\
-Click and drag to internally offset the incoming midi notes by semitones to a range of -24 to +24.
+Click and drag to internally offset the incoming midi notes by the amount of semitones to a range of -24 to +24.

 <div class="quote bg-yellow">
 Whilst this is purely the offset in semitones, via the plugin parameters available in your DAW